Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Book/Chapter 4.md

 Strassen’s algorithm for matrix multiplication is a groundbreaking approach that breaks the conventional $O(n^3)$ barrier for multiplying two $n \times n$ matrices.
 Traditionally, the natural definition of matrix multiplication requires $n^3$ scalar multiplications.
 Many believed that an $O(n^3)$ algorithm was optimal until 1969, when V. Strassen introduced a recursive algorithm that achieves a running time of $O(n^{\lg 7})$, which is approximately $O(n^{2.81})$.

+### Motivation and Background

+- **Traditional Multiplication Complexity:**
+    The straightforward method for matrix multiplication requires $n^3$ scalar multiplications because each element of the result is computed as a sum of $n$ products.
+- **The Idea of Reducing Multiplications:**
+    Strassen’s key insight is to reduce the number of recursive multiplications at the expense of performing more additions and subtractions.
+Although the cost of extra additions is not negligible, it is dominated by the cost of multiplications for large matrices.
+- **An Illustrative Algebraic Trick:**
+    Consider two numbers $x$ and $y$ and the desire to compute $x^2 - y^2$.
+The standard approach would involve two multiplications (one for $x^2$ and one for $y^2$) and one subtraction.
+However, by rewriting the expression as
+    x2−y2=(x+y)(x−y),x^2 - y^2 = (x+y)(x-y),x2−y2=(x+y)(x−y),
+    one multiplication and two additions (or a subtraction, which is similar to addition with a sign change) suffice.
+Although the saving is marginal for scalars, the advantage grows for large matrices.